anton0949/RDS-psychiatry-publications-2022/README.md

 We utilized the R programming language to develop tooling that allows for the generation of figures and tables for our bibliometric reports.
 To generate the reports, we use the "create_report" function with relevant parameters, which is implemented in the `2022.R` file.
 To run the function, we provided the relevant data files as described above.

-This allows for easy rebuilding and compilation of reports increasing efficiency and giving the workflow a strict stricter method and better overview because of the data files.
+This allows for easy rebuilding and compilation of reports increasing efficiency and giving the workflow a stricter method and better overview because of the data files.

 Additionally, it gives each department easy access to generate reports based on sub-datasets just by modifying the Endnote and CSV databases.